-Will we see increased suicide rates during this recession?
+Will we see increased suicide rates post-Covid recession?

-There’s no doubt about it, we’re in a global economic recession.
-And historically, increased suicide rates have been observed following a depression.
+Historically, increased suicide rates have been observed following a recession.
 Dr Adrian James, Royal College of Psychiatrists, 2020 said: “Recessions are terrible news for the nation’s mental health.
 Debt, unemployment and poverty are linked to higher rates of anxiety disorders, alcohol use, depression, and even suicide.

 Past recessions and increased suicide rate

-The BMJ‘s, 2012 study concluded “that the recent recession in the UK led to about 1000 excess suicides in England: 846 among men and 155 among women.
-You can read about risks of suicide in men here.
+A study by The British Medical Journal (BMJ) 2012 study concluded “that the recent recession in the UK led to about 1000 excess suicides in England: 846 among men and 155 among women.”
+You can read more about risks of suicide in men here.

-The Guardian, 2015 wrote “Austerity a factor in rising suicide rate among UK men.
+The Guardian, 2015 wrote “Austerity is a factor in rising suicide rate among UK men.”
 Academics from the universities of Bristol, Manchester and Oxford estimate an extra 1,000 deaths and an additional 30-40,000 suicide attempts may have occurred after the economic downturn.

 While the report shows a correlation between economic turmoil and increased suicide rates, it can’t prove a causal relationship, the researchers note.
 It can’t prove that the people who lost their jobs or homes were the ones who died by suicide.